mburkley/tms9900-gcc/README.md

 * Added __attribute(fallthrough) in switches where compiler was issuing an error

 gcc patch 1.31
+* Added build and install of elfutils (elf2cart, elf2ea5 and ea5split) to install.sh
 * Fix stack cleanup in lib1funcs:div32
 * Changed movsi (32-bit word move) from insn to expand and corrected word order,
 * Fixed mul32 unit test